CommonAccord/Site-Org/Doc/CooleyGo/Consulting/Form.md

 19.Ti=Entire Agreement

+/Note="The Agreement may ...."

 19.sec=This Agreement constitutes the entire agreement between the parties relating to this subject matter and supersedes all prior or contemporaneous oral or written agreements concerning such subject matter.
 The terms of this Agreement will govern all services undertaken by Consultant for Client; provided, however, that in the event of any conflict between the terms of this Agreement and any Project Assignment, the terms of the applicable Project Assignment will control.
 This Agreement may only be changed or amended by mutual agreement of authorized representatives of the parties in writing.
-The Agreement may be executed in one or more counterparts, each of which shall be deemed an original and all of which shall be taken together and deemed to be one instrument.
+This Agreement may be executed in one or more counterparts, each of which shall be deemed an original and all of which shall be taken together and deemed to be one instrument.

 90.Sec={90.1.Sec}<br>{Sign.Block}